plotly/academy/_react/2-first-app.md

 }
 ```

 Now that we've got the weather data for the location we want in our component state, we can use it in our render method!
 Remember, the data for the current weather is in the `list` array, sorted by time.
-The first element of said array is thus the current temperature, so lets try to render that first:
+The first element of said array is thus the current temperature, so let's try to render that first:

 ```JS
 // App.js